-There are a lot of misconceptions about life insurance.
-In fact, a majority of people don't buy a life insurance policy because they grossly overestimate how much it's going to cost.
-For the record, life insurance is surprisingly affordable for most Americans.
+Life insurance has been around a long time, and just about everyone knows what it is and what it does.
+Yet, there are still a lot of widely-held misconceptions about life insurance.
+For example, many people don't buy a life insurance policy because they grossly overestimate how much it's going to cost.
+Once they get the facts, people are surprised to learn life insurance is very affordable for most Americans.

 Am I too old to buy a life insurance policy?

 In most cases, the answer is no. If you’re under age 80, you can still purchase a term life insurance policy, which is designed for people who only need coverage for a specific period of time.
 Term insurance is a good way for people in the later years of life to cover funeral and burial expenses when they die, or to leave money to a spouse, children or grandchildren.

 Although term insurance is usually the cheapest form of life insurance, the monthly premiums will still cost more the older you get.
 That’s why financial advisors recommend purchasing life insurance early in life when you’re young and healthy, and to hold on to it for as long as you need it.

 Am I too overweight to buy life insurance?

 Weight is only one of the many health factors that insurance carriers evaluate when you apply for a life insurance policy.
 If you’re moderately overweight, you can still qualify for a life insurance policy at reasonably favorable rates.
 If you’re obese, which is defined as an adult with a body mass index (BMI) of 30 or higher, you can expect to pay more for your coverage.

 Regardless of your weight, some agents recommend that you lock in coverage as soon as possible in case something unforeseen happens.
 If you lose weight, you can always ask the insurer to lower your rates later.